-The consolidated financial statements of Tecnotree Corporation have been prepared in accordance with the going concern principle.
-This is justified on the following grounds:
+The consolidated financial statements of Tecnotree Corporation in year 2018 have been prepared in accordance with the going concern principle.

-The uncertainty factors relating to Tecnotree’s operations are explained in more detail in section “Risks and uncertainty factors” in the Board of Directors’ report.
-Financial risk management is described in note 24 of the consolidated financial statements.
-Information about the restructuring proceedings is disclosed in note 29.
+The uncertainty factors relating to Tecnotree's operations are explained in more detail in section "Risks and uncertainty factors" in the Board of Directors report.
+Financial risk management is described in note 23 of the consolidated financial statements.
+Information about the debt restructuring proceedings is disclosed in note 28.

 Transactions in foreign currencies are recorded at the rates of exchange prevailing on the transaction dates.
 Foreign currency receivables and liabilities in the financial statements, including those hedged with derivative contracts, are translated into euros at the average exchange rate quoted by the European Central Bank on the closing date.

 Exchange rate gains and losses relating to business operations are treated as adjustments to net sales or purchasing and manufacturing.
 Exchange rate gains and losses relating to financing operations are entered under financing income and expenses.
 Exchange rate gains and losses arising from the translation of balance sheet items are charged to the income statement.